roehampton/module-content/operating-systems/assessment/README.md

 ## Submission Requirements

+**Your code must be submitted in Moodle by the deadline provided.** The submission must be your own work. **If it is suspected that your submission is not your own work then your work will be referred for an academic misconduct investigation.**

 You are required to submit the following four files only:

 - The Linux kernel module source file.